 3. We have the power to imagine better. -J.K.
 Rowling

-The full quotes states, “We do not need magic to change the world, we carry all the power we need inside ourselves already.
+The full quote states, “We do not need magic to change the world, we carry all the power we need inside ourselves already.
 We have the power to imagine better.
-Use this inspirational quote to fulfill your child’s imagination with self assertion and confidence.
+Use this inspirational quote to fulfill your child’s imagination with self-assertion and confidence.

 4. Imagination is the source of every form of human achievement. – Ken Robinson

 The foundation of achievement stems from striving to create something better than what we see.
-This quote is the perfect to motivation for playtime and an equally important view about your child’s potential.
+This quote is the perfect motivation for playtime and an equally important view of your child’s potential.
 Let your child use their imagination whenever possible.

 Your child’s imagination is a sponge.